 Class attendance is monitored.
 Non-attendance may require you to repay part or all of your federal aid.
 Additionally, courses by video and online courses may require proof from your instructor that you have attempted coursework.
 Instructors will monitor class attendance and report students who do not attend class.
 This office will determine if repayment of funds is required.

 Satisfactory Academic Progress

 Financial aid students must maintain satisfactory academic progress to remain eligible for all federal and state financial aid.
-A student can receive federal financial aid for up to 30 attempted semester hours of coursework under the Learning Support Program.
-Federal aid for a student who has exceeded this maximum will be based on college level courses only.
 Our satisfactory progress policy and information concerning the appeal process can be found on our website.
 You also may obtain this information in the Financial Aid Services Office.

 Impact of Withdrawal on Eligibility for Federal Funds